Vietnamese diasporic music: Overseas Vietnamese artists

 Some of the early music producers in the United States owned music businesses in Viet Nam before the fall of Saigon.
 For example, Tung Giang who produced works by famous singers like Khanh Ha and Khanh Ly continued with his work when he arrived in the United States.
 He was able to record on 16 track, which was an improvement from the 4 track available in Vietnam.
 The early years of resettlement music served as a time of preservation since the objective at this time was to make quality copies of pre-1975 music.

-During the late 1970s and early 1980s, those with experience in the music industry of Vietnam redeveloped their business in the U.S. One strategy to increase their market via merging other small music companies.
+During the late 1970s and early 1980s, those with experience in the music industry of Vietnam redeveloped their business in the U.S. One strategy to increase their market was merging with other small music companies.
 In this period, Thuy Nga Productions made their branch in France.
-When living in Viet Nam, they had access to a studio owned by Thuy Nga.
-Once being rooted in France, Thuy Nga's husband, Mr To Van Lai, a former professor in Viet Nam, participated in the building of their first music house.
+When living in Vietnam, they had access to a studio owned by Thuy Nga.
+Once rooted in France, Thuy Nga's husband, Mr To Van Lai, a former professor in Vietnam, participated in the building of their first music house.
 With a better sense of the diasporic market, Lai created a division of Thuy Nga called Paris By Night, which produced videos of Vietnamese diasporic shows.